bocadilloproject/bocadillo/docs/topics/websockets/connections.md

 It is possible to **reject** a WebSocket connection request by calling `await ws.reject()` before calling `await ws.accept()`.
 This has the same effect than closing the connection with a 403 close code, and complies with the ASGI specification.

-You can use this to perform extra checks on the WebSocket request.
+A typical usage may be to perform extra checks on the connection request and reject it on failure.

 The following example demonstrates implementing a decorator that rejects the connection request if a (very) naive API key check fails: